Uzbekistan, Unique

 Registan Square

 In the center of Samarkand you find it’s absolute highlight; the Registan Square.
 It was a public square where people gathered to hear royal proclamations and also a place of public executions.
 It is framed by three madrasahs (Islamic schools) of distinctive architecture.
 You feel like Napoleon once said ‘all those centuries looking down on you’.
 We visit all madrasahs, walk around the square.
-A spectacular experience.
+In conclusion: a spectacular experience.

-Coffee break in an Art center.
+Then we take a coffee break in an Art center.
 We talk to some people, they’re excited because there’s not much tourism here yet.
 People are eager to know where we’re from.
 We meet a nice dressed girl who poses for us.
 After that we visit the Bibi-Khanum Mosque, named after Timur’s wife.

 More sightseeing Samarkand

-No supermarkets or whatsoever here.
+There are no supermarkets or whatsoever here.
 Instead there’s the Siyob Bazaar.
 Big Bazaar.
 You name it; they sell it.
 Endless lines of offers, fresh is really fresh here!

 Very interesting is the Ulugh Beg Observatory.
 Built in the 1420s by the astronomer Ulugh Beg who was very skilled in mathematics and astronomy.
 Thanks to his observatory he observed and calculated the positions of thousands of stars.
 That evening dinner in restaurant Besh Chinor.
 The restaurant was difficult to find.
 The staff didn’t speak English so we just pointed to things in the display.
 All sorts of kebab and nice salads.